mapbender/mapbender-documentation/en/customization/commands.rst

 app/console mapbender:config:check
 -----------------------------------

 Command to check the system configuration and mapbender requirements.
-Usefull command to to determine whether dependencies are compliant and database access works.
+Useful command to determine whether dependencies are compliant and database access works.

 .. code-block:: yaml